Generative Diffusion Receivers: Achieving Pilot-Efficient MIMO-OFDM Communications: Related Works

-As for the wireless transceiver design, in \cite{balevi2020high, MIMOdiffusion}, the authors investigated the MIMO channel estimation problem.
+{ } As for the wireless transceiver design, {an straightforward application is the semantic communications \cite{grassucci2023generative,wu2024cddm,grassucci2024diffusion,10896580}, where the diffusion models are used to strengthen the noisy semantic.
+Another important direction lies in the wireless channels} \cite{balevi2020high, MIMOdiffusion}, the authors investigated the MIMO channel estimation problem.
 They trained a diffusion model to generate MIMO channels and guided the generation process with the pilots and the received signals, which is an important reference for this work.
-Following this work, \cite{ma_diffusion_2024} investigated different diffusion methods for MIMO-OFDM scenarios, and \cite{fesl_diffusion-based_2024} showed that we can use the rough estimation result for initialization to accelerate the generation procedure without guidance.
-All the above works do not take the data symbols into consideration, which greatly simplifies the problem, since the pilots are enough for a rough estimation and the diffusion model only needs to enhance a rough result.
-However, in practical OFDM systems, not all subcarriers contain pilots, which means limited prior knowledge for those without pilots.
+Following this work, \cite{ma_diffusion_2024} investigated different diffusion methods for MIMO-OFDM scenarios, and \cite{fesl_diffusion-based_2024} showed that we can use the rough estimation result for initialization to accelerate the generation procedure without guidance. {Further, the channel reconstruction based on diffusion models can be extended to help sensing \cite{xu2025brownian}.} All the above works do not take the data symbols into consideration, which greatly simplifies the problem, since the pilots are enough for a rough estimation and the diffusion model only needs to enhance a rough result. { Further, by introducing scenario information as conditions, the conditional diffusion model can work for various scenarios \cite{li2025wirelesschannelidentificationconditional, ni2025conditionaldiffusionmodeldrivengenerative}.} However, in practical OFDM systems, not all subcarriers contain pilots, which means limited prior knowledge for those without pilots.
 Thus, in these settings, the guidance for some parts of the channel matrix becomes extremely poor, which brings extra difficulties.